Are you due for a dental appointment?

 If you’re still questioning if you should visit the dentist during COVID-19, here’s something else to consider:

-Why you shouldn’t delay dental treatments
+Why you shouldn’t delay dental treatments during the pandemic

 By neglecting your oral health, you’re also neglecting your overall health.